 Address: Breite Straße 28, 14467 Potsdam

-13 Russische Kolonie Alexandrowka
+18. Russische Kolonie Alexandrowka

-The houses in the little settlement of Alexandrowka in Potsdam were built to demonstrate the close friendship that existed between the rulers of Germany and Russia, Frederick William III and the Czar Alexander.
+The houses in the little settlement of Alexandrowka in Potsdam were built to demonstrate the close friendship that existed between the rulers of Germany and Russia, Frederick William III, and the Czar Alexander.
 The houses were based on Russian models, and the settlement was laid out in the form of a St. Andrew's cross.

 The district of Babelsberg, the largest area of Potsdam, was famous in the early days of cinema as the home of UFA film studios.
 Originally developed around Nowawes, an old colony of spinners and weavers, the district's heritage can still be detected near the church on Weberplatz, a modest building constructed in 1753.

 Address: Park Babelsberg 10, D-14482 Potsdam-Babelsberg